wolfemd/GenomicSelectionManual/docs/03-clean_phenos.md

 #> 1             plot 2533
 # table(dbdata$observationLevel)
 ```

 Only plot-basis in this case.

 **Checklist:** What experimental designs are present?
 How are they represented by the variables in the dataset?
-Are all designs consistent with your expectations, for example relative to the reported “`trialType`”, “`studyName`” and/or “`studyDesign`”?
+Are all designs consistent with your expectations, for example relative to the reported "`trialType`", "`studyName`" and/or "`studyDesign`"?

 In this step, in the past, I have not been certain of the experimental designs of the trials I had downloaded.
 I was also not certain how the designs were represented in the column-names.
 For this reason, I developed an *ad hoc* custom code to "detect" the designs.
 I built the `genomicMateSelectR` function `detectExptDesigns()`.
 See an example [here](https://wolfemd.github.io/IITA_2021GS/01-cleanTPdata.html#Detect_experimental_designs).

 **RECOMMENDATION:** Each analyst needs to use exploratory data anlaysis, making summary statistics and plots as necessary to determine how the data should be modelled downstream.
 If there are missing or incorrectly represented trial design variables, ***get it corrected on the database (contact breeding program data manager, as necessary)***.

 Because I have a small example dataset, it is possible to look at 9 trials and evaluate.

-Often, _many_ more trials are part of a genomic prediction.
+Often, *many* more trials are part of a genomic prediction.
 This is why it is essential that trial designs be consistent, and clear to the analyst.
 You may need to derive a strategy similar to the `detectExptDesigns()` function to semi-automate the process.

 ```r